strimzi/strimzi.github.io/_posts/2020-09-06-how-the-system-tests-works.md

 ```

 ### Exercise phase
-In this phase we prepare our component, which is tested.
+In this phase we prepare our component, which is to be tested.
 In our case it is set of operations that modify the state of our
 components, for instance updating configuration of `Kafka` or `KafkaConnect`, creating new listeners in the `Kafka` CR, and so on.

 ### Verify phase

-When our environment is ready from the previous phase, then we need verify.
+When our environment is ready from the previous phase, then we need verify tested component(s).
-This usually involves checking the component's state (possibly via the `status` section of the CR), and also verifing other observable outcomes (for example that messages were send and received).
+This usually involves checking the component's state (possibly via the `status` section of the CR), and also verifying other observable outcomes (for example that messages were send and received).

-In this code snippet is typical, you can see that we verify the configuration of the Kafka custom resource is successfully set.
+In the following typical code snippet, we verify that configuration of the Kafka custom resource and a specific property inside Kafka pod is correctly and successfully set.
-and that a specific property is correctly set inside Kafka pod.

 ```
 @TestFactory